 I offered my individual-sized syrup bottle as a souvenir for David and Tiffany, but then we agreed that, no, airport security would just confiscate it on the flight back.
 Shayden and Elizabeth spent a lot of time making up games with those peg-board games the restaurant puts on each table for the kids.
 I don't think the kids were playing it the way they were supposed to.
 Neither one of them is the type to follow someone else's rules when it's so much more fun to make up their own.

-Once finished eating and after the requisite souvenir shopping in the gift shop portion of the restaurant — about one third of every Cracker Barrel is a gift shop — Elizabeth, almost 6, wanted to start the tour and show everyone her favorite park/playground near our house, which was nowhere near our current location.
+Once finished eating and after the requisite souvenir shopping in the gift shop portion of the restaurant - about one third of the square footage in every Cracker Barrel is taken up by their gift shop - Elizabeth, almost 6, wanted to start the tour and show everyone her favorite park/playground near our house, which was nowhere near our current location.
 I had to explain the concept of being a tourist, which doesn't usually include visits to neighborhood playgrounds.